 - ½ teaspoon vanilla

-- ½ cup fruit or vegetable puree (banana, sweet potato, pumpkin)
+- ½ cup fruit or vegetable puree (applesauce, banana, sweet potato, pumpkin)

 - ½ teaspoon – 1 teaspoon spice (cinnamon, pumpkin pie spice)